armanhm/Exam-Management/index.md

 ## Welcome to Exam Management Project

   This project consist of these parts:

-Head manager
+  1. Head manager
-Create exams
+   - Create exams
-Edit exams
+   - Edit exams
-Delete exams
+   - Delete exams
-Release scores
+   - Release scores

-Student
+  2. Student
-Take part in exams
+   - Take part in exams
-See the results
+   - See the results

-Teacher
+  3. Teacher
-Release scores
+   - Release scores
-Add questions to exam
+   - Add questions to exam
-edit exsited questions
+   - edit exsited questions
-Correct the exams
+   - Correct the exams

-### Markdown
+### Exam

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Each exam consists of these parts:
+  - Teacher
+  - Head manager
+  - course name
+  - date
+  - duration
+  - code (must be unique)

 ```markdown
 Syntax highlighted code block